What Are The Effects Of Lung Cancer On The Body?

 Lung Cancer is the most common type of cancer and one of the leading causes of death worldwide.
 Lung cancer begins in the lungs and could spread to other parts of the body if not diagnosed and treated on time.
 One of the major risk factors for Lung Cancer is Smoking and not everyone who develops Lung Cancer is a current smoker or has a history of Smoking.

-Lung cancer treatment in India depends on various factors depending on the type of city to the type of hospital.
+Lung cancer treatment in India depends on various factors depending from the type of city to the type of hospital.
 But India being a top player in Medical Tourism provide quality and budget-friendly Lung Cancer treatment across the globe.
 Lung cancer doesn’t only affect the lungs when reached an advanced stage.
-It could cause damage and affect another system of the body too.
+It could cause damage and affect other systems of the body too.
 The physical effects of Lung cancer on the body deteriorate the overall health of the body.

 According to CDC ( Center for Disease Control and Prevention ) Smoking, most of the time is the root cause of Lung Cancer.
 Cigarette smokers have 15 to 30 times more chances of developing lung cancer than nonsmokers.